-MediShield Life is a good and affordable medical safety net that covers everyone for life, regardless of age or medical condition and gives us good basic coverage for large hospitalisation expenses.
+MediShield Life is a good and affordable medical safety net that covers everyone for life, regardless of age or medical condition, and gives us decent basic coverage for large hospitalisation expenses.
 It is also continuously being enhanced to keep pace with medical advancements and standards such as the recent changes made under the MediShield Life Council in 2021.

 Is MediShield Life adequate for you?

-MediShield Life is catered for those who will stay at Class B2 or C wards at restructured hospitals.
+MediShield Life is catered for those who stay at Class B2 or C wards at restructured hospitals.
 These are heavily subsidised wards with basic amenities and no flexibility to choose your preferred doctors.
-Those who prefer amenities such as air-conditioning, attached TVs and toilets or choice of own doctors, may upgrade to an Integrated Shield Plan (IP) for:
+Those who prefer amenities such as air-conditioning, attached TVs and bathrooms, or the option to choose your own doctors, may upgrade to an Integrated Shield Plan (IP) for:

 - Restructured hospital in B1 ward